 - The NNN BC binding

 The NNN and NNN BC belong to the same family of bindings and are most commonly used in most of the ski touring centers.
 In these bindings, the pivot bar is near the toe of your ski boot, helping you to see where to align it with the binding clip.
-The NNN BC is a much stronger version specially designed for Backcountry (hence BC).
+The NNN BC ( New Nordic Norm Backcountry) is a much stronger version specially designed for Backcountry.

 The Salomon Nordic System SNS comes in two different options: